-If you’re asking yourself why you should come spend the day at LaSalle College, here are 5 good reasons to step into the shoes of a LaSalle College student on October 20, 2017!
+If you’re asking yourself why you should come spend the day at LaSalle College, here are 5 good reasons to step into the shoes of a LaSalle College student for the Student for a Day event!

 The Student for a Day event is the perfect opportunity to talk to students, teachers and other representatives at LaSalle College.
 They will be able to answer your questions about our courses or student life.